Chess pieces sunset

 • Keep investments offshore to maximise the FIG exempt from tax.

-• Existing non-doms moving on to the arising basis from 6 April 2025 could consider the use of UK structures such as family investment companies to hold wealth, or tax wrappers such as offshore investment bonds to roll-up income and gains.
+• Non-doms who became subject to the arising basis from 6 April 2025 (and individuals ceasing to be eligible for the FIG regime in the future) could consider the use of UK structures such as family investment companies to hold wealth, or tax wrappers such as offshore investment bonds to roll-up income and gains.

 Temporary Repatriation Facility (TRF)